Four sets of dual natures determine whether your Medicaid plan will cover wisdom teeth removal for adults in 2022.

 Branded names concocted by each state sow confusion for low-income adults wondering whether their Medicaid plan pays for wisdom teeth removal.
 Do not feel bad if you fall into this trap.
 You have plenty of company.

-Just scroll back to the top if you found this article by searching for any of these brand names that confound many people.
+Just scroll back to the top if you found this article by searching for any brand names that confound many people.

 State | Brand 1 | Brand 2 |